 For additional information, please join us for an upcoming FREE seminar.
-If you have additional questions or concerns regarding the probate of your father’s estate, or if you would like assistance during the probate process, contact an experienced Oklahoma City probate attorney at Parman & Easterday by calling 405-843-6100 or 913-385-9400 to schedule your appointment today.
+If you have additional questions or concerns regarding the probate of your father’s estate, or if you would like assistance during the probate process, contact an experienced Oklahoma City probate attorney at Parman & Easterday by calling 405-843-6100 to schedule your appointment today.

 There are general guidelines; however, those guidelines are subject to change and they don’t always cover everything.
 Before you make the assumption that an estate qualifies, it is always best to consult with an experienced probate attorney to be certain.

 If the Will is declared invalid, the court will look for another valid Will.
 If a Will is not found, the estate will still be probated.
 However, estate assets are distributed according to the state intestate succession rules.